ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 ## 2. Using ES2015

-Before we move on to the database details, let’s add ability to support the next generation standard of JS - ES2015.
-It runs by transpiling new syntax that ES2105 brings into the browser supported.
-To put in into action we need to install babel and preset for it.
+Before we move on to the database details, let’s add ability to support the modern standard of JS &mdash; ES2015.
+It runs by transpiling new syntax that ES2015 brings into the browser supported one.
+To put it into the action let's install babel and preset for it.

 ```bash
 npm install --save-dev babel-cli babel-preset-es2015
 ```

-The update the `start` script in the `package.json` file:
+Then update the `start` script in the `package.json` file:

 ```javascript
 "scripts": {
   "start": "nodemon ./bin/www --exec babel-node --presets es2015"
 }
 ```

-Because we have installed `babel-cli` earlier we have access to the babel-node executable, which will transform all code before running it through nodemon.
+Because we have enabled `babel-cli` earlier we have access to the babel-node executable, which will transform all code before running it through nodemon.
 Optionally, for the finishing touch we could update generated by the `express` files.
 Basically, we need three things to do:

 * substitute the things like